 Specify the ‘red tape’

 The ‘red tape’ translates as the “terms” of your sponsorship, and it includes your prices, but also an idea for your blog sponsors of what they’ll be getting out of the deal.
-Think about review policies, breakdown of social promotion and time-frame for the project to be delivered.
+Think about review policies, the breakdown of social promotion and time-frame for the project to be delivered.

 Once you have clarified your terms, give your potential blog sponsors their next steps.
 How should they get in touch with you?
 (Most of the times it’s an email address).
 Make sure you have a clear version of your media kit (one page to start is more than enough) and get started with sending to the masses!